theQRL/web3.js/docs/docs/guides/web3_plugin_guide/plugin_authors.md

 ### Extending `Web3EthPluginBase`

-In addition to `Web3PluginBase`, you can choose to extend `Web3EthPluginBase` which will provide the [Ethereum JSON RPC API interface](/api/web3-types#EthExecutionAPI), which packages such as `Web3Zond` use, as a generic to your plugin's `requestManager`, giving it type support for the [Ethereum JSON RPC spec](https://ethereum.github.io/execution-apis/api-documentation/).
-This would be the recommended approach if your plugin makes Ethereum JSON RPC calls directly to a provider using web3's provided `requestManager`.
+In addition to `Web3PluginBase`, you can choose to extend `Web3EthPluginBase` which will provide the [Zond JSON RPC API interface](/api/web3-types#EthExecutionAPI), which packages such as `Web3Zond` use, as a generic to your plugin's `requestManager`, giving it type support for the [Zond JSON RPC spec](https://ethereum.github.io/execution-apis/api-documentation/).
+This would be the recommended approach if your plugin makes Zond JSON RPC calls directly to a provider using web3's provided `requestManager`.

 ```typescript
 import { Web3EthPluginBase } from 'web3';